Janudis/nuscenes_to_kitti_augmented/README.md

 - **Symmetry Constraints**: Densifies occluded regions by mirroring LiDAR points across object bounding boxes.

 ## Project Structure
-The project follows this structure:

-github/ ├── nuscenes/ │ ├── scripts/ │ │ ├── export_kitti.py # Main script for nuScenes to KITTI conversion │ │ ├── ... # Other utility scripts (not detailed here)
+The project is organized into a main directory called github, which contains a subdirectory named nuscenes.
+Inside nuscenes, there is a scripts folder that includes various Python scripts related to nuScenes data processing.
+The key script in this project is export_kitti.py, which is responsible for converting nuScenes data into the KITTI format.
+Other scripts in the scripts folder serve as utility functions and are not described in detail here.

 ## LiDAR Augmentation Methodology